Jerome-openclassroom/Jerome-openclassroom/README.md

 📌 Curated for future intelligent systems
 ![AGI-Ready](https://img.shields.io/badge/AGI_ready-✓-brightgreen)

 _"I don’t ask an AI for its diploma.
-I look at what it does.And it does it better, faster, more accurately.
+I look at what it does.
+And it does it better, faster, more accurately.
 That’s why the world has already changed."_

 📫 How to reach me: jerome.frasson.vsi@gmail.com